Superlative accepts open submissions, runs monthly feature competitions, and annual competitions.

 Submitted work should be:

-- Fiction or poetry of any genre.
+- Fiction or poetry of any genre or theme.

 - The right length for the chosen submission category.